grayresearch/CX/CHARTER.md

 Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, to *issue* its custom instructions, and to *signal* any errors. *Stateful* CX instructions may read and write the hart's current CX state.
-Software may also discover a second CX, separately authored, separately versioned, is available, select it, and issue its custom instructions.
-The various CXs' state contexts are managed by CX-agnostic software.
+Software may discover a second (separately authored) CX is available, select it, and issue its custom instructions.
+CXs' state contexts are managed by CX-agnostic software.
+There may be any number of state contexts per CX per system; multiple harts may issue instructions to one context; and one hart may issue work to multiple contexts of one CX over time.

 The hardware standards enable reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
-They specify interoperable module port names, signaling, and function, including support for combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
-A single CXU may implement multiple CXs.
+They specify interoperable module port names, signaling, and function, including support for combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of 1+ CPUs and 0+ CXUs into a composed system; each CXU implements 1+ CXs.
 Then in response to issuing a CX instruction, a CPU issues a CXU request, routed to the selected CXU, and its response is routed back to the CPU.

 The ISA extensions, API, ABI, and logic interface, will fulfil these
 requirements: composability, conflict-freedom, decentralization, stable